Johnson Controls International (NYSE:JCI) PT Lowered to $70.00

-Johnson Controls International (NYSE:JCI – Get Rating) had its price target reduced by Cowen from $86.00 to $70.00 in a report issued on Thursday, The Fly reports.
-Cowen’s price objective suggests a potential upside of 23.85% from the company’s previous close.
+Johnson Controls International (NYSE:JCI – Get Rating) had its price objective dropped by research analysts at Oppenheimer from $85.00 to $70.00 in a note issued to investors on Thursday, The Fly reports.
+Oppenheimer’s price target would indicate a potential upside of 31.43% from the company’s current price.

-A number of other research firms have also commented on JCI.
-Morgan Stanley lowered their price objective on Johnson Controls International from $84.00 to $82.00 and set an “overweight” rating on the stock in a research note on Thursday, April 7th.
-Wells Fargo & Company decreased their price target on Johnson Controls International from $91.00 to $83.00 in a research report on Thursday, February 3rd.
-Credit Suisse Group cut their price objective on shares of Johnson Controls International from $80.00 to $73.00 in a research report on Thursday.
-Barclays decreased their target price on shares of Johnson Controls International from $80.00 to $68.00 in a report on Thursday.
-Finally, StockNews.com downgraded shares of Johnson Controls International from a “buy” rating to a “hold” rating in a report on Tuesday, March 29th.
-Three research analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
-Based on data from MarketBeat.com, Johnson Controls International has an average rating of “Buy” and a consensus target price of $76.21.
+Several other research firms have also commented on JCI.
+Wells Fargo & Company lowered their price target on shares of Johnson Controls International from $91.00 to $83.00 in a research report on Thursday, February 3rd.
+Barclays lowered their price target on shares of Johnson Controls International from $80.00 to $68.00 in a research report on Thursday.
+StockNews.com lowered shares of Johnson Controls International from a “buy” rating to a “hold” rating in a research report on Tuesday, March 29th.
+Bank of America began coverage on shares of Johnson Controls International in a research report on Monday, May 2nd.
+They issued a “buy” rating and a $85.00 price target on the stock.
+Finally, Cowen reduced their price objective on shares of Johnson Controls International from $86.00 to $70.00 in a research note on Thursday.
+Four analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
+According to MarketBeat.com, Johnson Controls International has a consensus rating of “Buy” and a consensus price target of $74.73.

-In other Johnson Controls International news, VP Robert M. Vanhimbergen sold 5,683 shares of Johnson Controls International stock in a transaction dated Friday, February 25th.
-The stock was sold at an average price of $64.44, for a total transaction of $366,212.52.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-0.76% of the stock is owned by company insiders.
+In other Johnson Controls International news, VP Robert M. Vanhimbergen sold 5,683 shares of the stock in a transaction that occurred on Friday, February 25th.
+The shares were sold at an average price of $64.44, for a total transaction of $366,212.52.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+Company insiders own 0.76% of the company’s stock.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Norges Bank acquired a new position in shares of Johnson Controls International in the 4th quarter valued at about $552,369,000.
-Wellington Management Group LLP increased its holdings in shares of Johnson Controls International by 15.3% during the third quarter.
-Wellington Management Group LLP now owns 47,001,412 shares of the company’s stock valued at $3,199,857,000 after acquiring an additional 6,243,817 shares in the last quarter.
-Schroder Investment Management Group raised its position in shares of Johnson Controls International by 759.0% during the fourth quarter.
-Schroder Investment Management Group now owns 3,031,203 shares of the company’s stock worth $246,468,000 after purchasing an additional 2,678,321 shares during the period.
-Sumitomo Mitsui Trust Holdings Inc. bought a new position in shares of Johnson Controls International in the 1st quarter worth $134,563,000.
-Finally, Massachusetts Financial Services Co.
-MA grew its position in Johnson Controls International by 4.8% in the 3rd quarter.
-Massachusetts Financial Services Co.
-MA now owns 35,204,519 shares of the company’s stock valued at $2,396,724,000 after purchasing an additional 1,606,780 shares during the period.
-Hedge funds and other institutional investors own 88.54% of the company’s stock.
+A number of large investors have recently bought and sold shares of the business.
+RFG Advisory LLC raised its stake in shares of Johnson Controls International by 3.2% in the 4th quarter.
+RFG Advisory LLC now owns 9,266 shares of the company’s stock valued at $753,000 after acquiring an additional 285 shares during the period.
+Fifth Third Bancorp raised its stake in shares of Johnson Controls International by 12.4% in the 4th quarter.
+Fifth Third Bancorp now owns 17,510 shares of the company’s stock valued at $1,424,000 after acquiring an additional 1,938 shares during the period.
+Yousif Capital Management LLC purchased a new position in shares of Johnson Controls International in the 4th quarter valued at $9,479,000.
+Profund Advisors LLC raised its stake in shares of Johnson Controls International by 6.3% in the 4th quarter.
+Profund Advisors LLC now owns 10,258 shares of the company’s stock valued at $834,000 after acquiring an additional 609 shares during the period.
+Finally, Xponance Inc. raised its stake in shares of Johnson Controls International by 30.8% in the 4th quarter.
+Xponance Inc. now owns 47,292 shares of the company’s stock valued at $3,845,000 after acquiring an additional 11,137 shares during the period.
+88.54% of the stock is currently owned by institutional investors.

 About Johnson Controls International (Get Rating)